Italicz/3813ICT-Assignment1/README.md

 ## Data Structure

 ### Server-Side:
 Server-Side data is stored in JSON files.
-I have three JSON files called users.json (Users), groups.json (Groups) and channels.json (Channels).
+I have three JSON files called users.json (Users) and groups.json (Groups).
 All of these are represented in arrays.
 And the channel has an array of users and belongs to a group.
 ### Users:
 * ID - Integer
 * Username – String